AutomationGuru/studies/javaScript/testScript.md

 The finally statement lets you execute code, after try and catch, regardless of the result

 ## DOM MANIPULATION - document object model
+Browser renders HTML to a webpage
+HTML defines the tree like structures, browser constructs the tree in the memory before showing the page
+DOM  - Document object model
+tree like structure browser maintains to be insync with html of the page
 HTML webpage content is stored in the DOM which can be accessed and changed by JS
 HTML has elements and attributes like class, class can be used multiple times but ID are unique.
 The htmp page is divided into two parts
 Header and body: the body is the visible section of the page, while header has additional information like the fonts and css style sheets